How I learned that the confinement of our decisions can feel oddly liberating

 Eventually, we become restless, and we make our move.

-I am now carrying most of the bags and soon after the books we buy with gift money from Mr H. I’m momentarily concerned that we’ve left the sanctuary of the booth too soon as my precious cargo tries to navigate too many people and smells and noises and lights.
+I am now carrying most of the bags and soon after the books that we bought with gift money from Mr H. I’m momentarily concerned that we’ve left the sanctuary of the booth too soon as my precious cargo tries to navigate too many people and smells and noises and lights.
 Quickly I revise my opinion — the walk to the departure area is long and we pause there only briefly before we are called to board.

 Once on the plane, I seat the children who are immediately delighted by the in-flight entertainment system.